 After a white woman called police on a Black birdwatcher in Central Park, #BlackBirdersWeek was born

-Ornithologist Corina Newsome spent her summer in two very different worlds — studying threats to birds in the coastal marshes of Southern Georgia, while also co-launching a massive social media movement.
+Ornithologist Corina Newsome spent the summer of 2020 in two very different worlds — studying threats to birds in the coastal marshes of Southern Georgia, while also co-launching a massive social media movement.

-In May, after a video surfaced of a white woman calling the police on a Black birdwatcher in New York's Central Park, Newsome and a group of fellow Black naturalists were discussing the event in a group chat.
+In May of 2020, after a video surfaced of a white woman calling the police on a Black birdwatcher in New York's Central Park, Newsome and a group of fellow Black naturalists were discussing the event in a group chat.

 "We were so grieved to see that happen to him," Newsome told Quirks & Quarks host Bob McDonald.
 And yet, she adds, "It wasn't shocking.
 And many of the people in that group had experiences similar to that."